planetlabs/radiometric_normalization/radiometric_normalization/README.md

 ### Output
 * An array to indicate if a pixel is a pseudo invariant feature or not (0 indicates that the pixel is not a valid PIF)

-## Radiometric transformation - transformation.py
+## Calculating the radiometric transformation - transformation.py

-Use the pseudo-invariant features to derive a transformation that will change the intensity distribution of the candidate image to one that is similar to the reference image.
+Use the pseudo-invariant features to derive a transformation that will change the intensity distribution of the candidate image to one that is similar to the reference image. `transformation_wrapper.py` has example useage.

 ### Input
 * An array representing the image values for a single band in the candidate image